Alma

 Grace

-Grace is an International Baccalaureate student with a deep passion for education, social justice, and global issues—especially advocating for the rights of women and children.
+Grace is an International Baccalaureate student with a deep passion for education, social justice, and global issues – especially advocating for the rights of women and children.
 A lifelong book lover and believer in the power of literacy, she volunteers regularly in her school library and recently organized a successful fundraiser for Room to Read, which supports access to education worldwide.

-Though naturally introverted and often finding public speaking and leadership roles daunting, she continues to push her boundaries through involvement in Model United Nations, debate club, and, most recently, her first Duke of Edinburgh Award.
+Though naturally introverted and often finding public speaking and leadership roles daunting, she continues to push her boundaries through involvement in Model United Nations, a debate club, and, most recently, her first Duke of Edinburgh Award.

 Well-traveled and globally minded, Grace has visited 32 countries across four continents, experiences that have shaped her curiosity about cultures, perspectives, and the challenges facing communities around the world.
 She is fluent in German and English and is currently dabbling in American Sign Language.